 An introduction to the biocultural and evolutionary bases of human adaptability.
 Writing proficiency within this discipline is required for a passing grade in this course.

-Introduction to anthropological inquiries in nutrition (including food habits, food systems, and dietary variability) from a cross-cultural perspective.
-Writing proficiency within this discipline is required for a passing grade in this course.
+An introduction to anthropological inquiries in nutrition—including food habits, food systems, dietary variability, and food movements—from a cross-cultural perspective.
+Writing proficiency within the discipline is required for a passing grade in this course.

 Health culturally competent socialized adults and mature physical forms arise from a developmental process with evolutionary, biological, social and cultural dimensions.
 We survey child/human development from an anthropological perspective, considering interactons across levels of analysis from genes to culture.